MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/warning-types.md

 ---
 title: "Warning Types | Microsoft Docs"
-description: "This article lists warning type values that are used to set the warningType attribute that is returned with warning text by the Routes when there is a potential issue along a route segment." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: This article describes all Warning Types used to set the warningType attribute returned with warning text by the Bing Maps Routes API when there is a potential issue along a route segment.
+Examples of a Warning Type include values such as Accident, BlockedRoad, Congestion, DisabledVehicle, PrivateRoad, RoadHazard, TollRoad and Weather. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""